Moving Docker to it's own Server

 lot of space during development.
 Hundreds of “dangling” docker images are left

-over with the constant docker-compose up --build
+over with the constant docker-compose up --build and docker-compose down.

 You might say that I’m running out of space because I’m not regularly cleaning out my docker images, that I didn’t partition my system correctly, or that I’m not effectively using docker volumes to simplify my work.
 You might be right about that, but I much prefer using a remote host to develop on using Flatcar Linux.
 I now let a VM running Flatcar handle all the data issues and if it needs to be re-installed, that’s not a problem and can be easily done.